aistabci/abci-docs/v3/en/docs/system-updates.md

 We are planning to implement the following features:

-* Command to check cloud storage and cloud storage usage limits
+* Cloud Storage service and the command to check Cloud Storage usage limits
 * SSH access control option when submitting jobs
 * Open OnDemand Job Composer